andreipa/circular-wave/README.md

 6. Ensure the button returns to its starting "Get data" state

 There is no time limit, although you can reckon on around 2 - 3 hours.
-You don't have to finish it all - we are looking for clear thinking and problem solving more than perfect code or JS knowledge. just get as far as you can.
-When you've finished, save the whole folder and email it to us at info@circularwave.co.uk along with how long you spent.
+You don't have to finish it all - we are looking for clear thinking and problem solving more than perfect code or JS knowledge.

-Thanks!